Georgess2293/fsd_tech_product_analyzer/README.md

 1. Market Indicator: Graphs, charts and visualizations displaying yearly sales of manufacturers.
 2. Sentiment Analysis: Representations of consumers sentiment about different products over time through pie charts and bars.
-3. Specs analysis: Display correlation between the specs and the reviews.
+3. Specs Analysis: Display correlation between the specs and the reviews.
-4. Interactive filters: options to filter data by date, brand, or product for customized views.
+4. Interactive Filters: options to filter data by date, brand, or product for customized views.